 Registration procedures for UK manufacturers of herbal smoking products

-From 1 January 2014 the manufacture of herbal smoking products, other than in registered factories, is illegal unless the products are to be used for research or experiment.
+The manufacture of herbal smoking products, other than in registered factories, is illegal unless the products are to be used for research or experiment.
 You should contact HMRC if you feel that the herbal smoking products you manufacture fall within the rules covering research or experiment.

-UK manufactured herbal smoking products that are intended for home use and on which tobacco products duty has not been paid can only be stored in a registered store.
+UK manufactured herbal smoking products that are intended for home use and on which Tobacco Products Duty has not been paid can only be stored in a registered store.

 If you fail to apply to register with HMRC at the right time you may be liable to a civil penalty.